V-ALICE/GPTrivia/README.md

 - The full Bark model requires 12GB of VRAM.
 This can be lowered to 8GB by setting `SUNO_USE_SMALL_MODELS=True` in your environment

 **TODO**
+- Add OpenAI STT (and remove Sphinx and maybe Azure)
 - Add option to quiet the local AI logging